You are here

 Section 1.
 Officers.

-The President, who may also be referred to as the Chief Executive Officer or CEO, shall be responsible for the day-to-day conduct of the Society's activities and shall have such other powers and perform such other duties as the Board may prescribe from time to time.
-The President shall be elected by the Board.
-The term of the President shall be from the time of election to the end of the AGM following such an election or until their earlier resignation, removal or death and may be re-elected to serve one or more additional terms.
+The President shall be the Chief Executive Officer of the Society.
+He or she is responsible for the day-today conduct of the Society’s activities and shall have such other powers and perform such other duties as the Board may prescribe from time to time.
 The President shall perform his or her duties subject to the direction of the Board, and for such compensation and on such other terms and conditions as the Board shall determine.
-The President may appoint one or more officers as designated by the Board.

-The President shall serve as a non-voting member of the Board and shall not be included for purposes of determining the presence of a quorum at any meeting of the Board or Board committee or the number of Trustees then in office.
+The President shall serve as an ex officio, non-voting member of the Board and shall not be included for purposes of determining the presence of a quorum at any meeting of the Board or Board committee or the number of Trustees then in office.

 Section 5.
 Removal of Officers.

-Any officer may be removed with or without cause by two-thirds of the Trustees then in office (for any officers appointed by the Board) or by the President (for any officers appointed by the President) whenever in their judgment the best interests of the Society would be served thereby.
-Such removal shall be without prejudice to such person's contract rights, if any, but the appointment of any person as an officer shall not of itself create contract rights.
+Any officer may be removed with or without cause by majority vote of the Trustees then in office whenever in their judgment the best interests of the Society would be served thereby.
+Such removal shall be without prejudice to such person’s contract rights, if any, but the appointment of any person as an officer shall not of itself create contract rights.

 Section 6.
 Officer Vacancy.